IBM microfilm products: Product innovations

 In the early 1960s IBM San Jose was experimenting with photo image conversion, when they identified the need for a fast method of developing diazo photo-materials.
 Existing commercial film solutions did not cater for direct development of film chips and aperture cards, while existing aperture card developers were too slow and suffered from ammonia leakage and/or required careful temperature and humidity controls to obtain uniform results.

 They developed a high speed development process that they claimed significantly increased the speed of developing diazo photo-materials using pressurised anhydrous (dry) ammonia gas rather than an aqueous (wet) ammonia solution.
 It could operate at room temperature and thus did not need to use the high temperatures to release the ammonia fumes that conventional solutions used.
 They claimed it was 100 times faster than the conventional process and created more uniform output.
 A major innovation was the development of a platen and wash type developer that was designed to prevent the escape of ammonia gas (which had both an unpleasant odour as well as being corrosive).
 A residual ammonia absorber containing citric acid powder, bromothymole blue indicator and water was invented by IBM to absorb the vented ammonia.

 In 1964 they filed a patent for their diazo development process and in 1965 they filed for their wash ammonia development device, both granted in 1968.
-They also documented their discoveries in the July 1968 edition of the IBM Journal of Research and Development under the title Pressurized High-Speed Development of Diazo Films.